-Job Evaluation Plan: Consists of all the classifications which have been established, together with the procedure for its maintenance and the position description of each of the classifications.
+Job Evaluation Plan: Consists of all the classifications that have been established, together with the procedure for its maintenance and the position description of each of the classifications.

 Job Description: Is a written statement describing the purpose, essential duties, reporting relationships, and responsibilities of the job.
-This detailed statement expresses the purpose, the place within the organization, the essential duties, environment, supervision received and given and the equipment and material used.
+This detailed statement expresses the purpose, the place within the organization, the essential duties, environment, supervision received and given, and equipment and material used.
 Job descriptions will always consist of the following parts:

-- ~ Title: a brief narrative used in all official documents for the purpose of easy job identification.
+- ❖ Title; a brief narrative used in all official documents for the purpose of easy job identification.
 The job title should be indicative and descriptive of the job itself.
-Generally, job titles should be "limited" to three (3) words or less. - ~ Basic Function: consist of a brief overall statement of the level and scope of theessential work to be accomplished. - ~ Responsibility and Authority: lists specific leadership requirements and reporting relationships necessary to carry out the basic function(s) of the job. - ~ Specific Accountabilities: statements detailing a substantial portion of the essential duties required of the position.
-These statements are not intended to be exhaustive but merely provide examples of the various essential work to be found in the position.
+Generally, job titles should be "limited" to three (3) words or less. - Basic Function; a brief overall statement of the level and scope of the essential work to be accomplished.